robinhood/faust/docs/userguide/agents.rst

 The Stream
 ----------

-The decorated function is unary, meaning it must accept a single argument.
+The agent decorator expects a function taking a single argument (unary).

-The object passed in as the argument to the agent is an async iterable :class:`~faust.Stream` instance, created from the topic/channel provided to the decorator:
+The stream passed in as the argument to the agent is an async iterable :class:`~faust.Stream` instance, created from the topic/channel provided to the decorator: